 In the late 1990s I became increasingly concerned by two of the ‘issues of our time’ the growing fascination with ‘big data’ and the problem of sustainable development for a world that wants to survive.
 Most keenly I was anxious for the impacts each of these forces was having on the lives of ordinary people.

 As a way into these areas of study I became keen to explore the limitations of databased and indicator-based assessments of value.
 I could see how data brought value to assessment but I also noted how people were increasingly having metrics and indicators done to them and not by them, infringing their autonomy.

 I began work with Steve Morse of the University of Surrey on a means to ‘measure the immeasurable’, the world of sustainability.
-Steve and I produced our first book on the subject in 1999, another in 2003 and we have our most recent contribution coming out in 2018 (see references at end of this piece).
+Steve and I produced our first book on the subject in 1999, another in 2003 and we have our most recent contribution published in June 2018 (see references at end of this piece).